ftcolombo/DMD4VisualSHM/README.md

 6. expvideo_initial_guess4optdmd.m
 7. expvideo_optdmd.m

-Since DMD usually estimates conservative eigenvalues with high damping for noisy data, we also investigated the algorithm *optimized DMD*, proposed by Askham and Kutz<sup>2</sup>.
+In addition to the data having significant noise, the beam used in this experiment also had damping, which caused its free motion to decay quickly.
+Since DMD usually estimates conservative eigenvalues in this case, we also investigated the algorithm *optimized DMD* proposed by Askham and Kutz<sup>2</sup>.
 Their MATLAB package optDMD<sup>3</sup> is required to compile some of the implemented codes.

 Below, we see the motion of the beam in the videos reconstructed by DMD and optDMD (we used the eigenvalues estimated by DMD with time embeddings as the initial guess needed for optDMD):